-- 14. Because the Chalice Group grows its own cannabis flower and sells cannabis products, there was uncertainty about whether the Chalice Group could access the tools under the U.S. Bankruptcy Code to restructure its business.
-As a result, concurrent with the commencement of the CCAA proceedings, the Applicant initiated proceedings in the State of Oregon to have certain of the Non-Filing Affiliates placed into state receivership. - To that end, on May 23, 2023, the Circuit Court of the State of Oregon (the "Oregon Court") entered an order (the "Order Appointing Receiver") appointing Kenneth S. Eiler as state receiver (the "Oregon Receiver") over the following Chalice subsidiaries, all of which are formed or have assets in Oregon: Greenpoint Oregon, CFA Retail, Greenpoint Equipment, SMS Ventures, and CF Bliss (together, the "Oregon Receivership Entities").
-A copy of the Order Appointing Receiver is attached hereto as Exhibit "G" to this Affidavit. - 16.
-On May 26, 2023, the Oregon Receiver served a motion (the "Bid Procedures Motion") on May 26, 2023, seeking an order from the Oregon Court pursuant to Oregon Revised Statutes, among other things, authorizing the implementation of the SISP (the "Oregon Court SISP Order", and together with the CCAA SISP Order, the "SISP Approval Orders"). - 17.
-On June 2, 2023, the Oregon Court granted the Oregon Court SISP Order, a copy of which is attached hereto as Exhibit "H". - 18.
-The SISP Approval Orders contained the following key dates, subject to the availability of the CCAA Court and the Oregon Court:
+- 13. Because the Chalice Group grows its own cannabis flower and sells cannabis products, there was uncertainty about whether the Chalice Group could access the tools under the U.S. Bankruptcy Code to restructure its business.
+As a result, concurrent with the commencement of the CCAA proceeding, the Applicant initiated proceedings in the State of Oregon to have certain of the Non-Filing Affiliates placed into state receivership. - 14.
+To that end, on May 23, 2023, the Circuit Court of the State of Oregon (the "Oregon Court") entered an order (the "Order Appointing Receiver") appointing Kenneth S. Eiler as state receiver (the "Oregon Receiver") over the following Chalice subsidiaries, all of which are formed or have assets in Oregon: Greenpoint Oregon, CFA Retail, Greenpoint Equipment, SMS Ventures, and CF Bliss (together, the "Oregon Receivership Entities").
+A copy of the Order Appointing Receiver is attached hereto as Exhibit "F" to this Affidavit.

+(d) The SISP Approval Orders